ssravan18/Machine-Learning-project/README.md

-# Machine-Learning-project
+# Machine Learning project on Classification hand written digits

-recognition of hand written digits using  mnist dataset
+application on identifying the hand written digits using Keras module in Python and Sequential Neural Network resulting in accurately identify and classify handwritten digits.